 • System Dynamics modelling,

-• Big Data and Analytics,
+• Big Data and Analytics.

-• Software Development, Implementation and Management 4.
-Acquisition of Defence M&S.
+2. Acquisition of Defence M&S.

 Intended learning outcomes